cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

     Without replication slots nor continuous backups in place, configuring `wal_keep_size` or `wal_keep_segments` is the only way to protect standbys from falling out of sync.
-    If a standby did fall out ouf sync it would produce error messages like:
+    If a standby did fall out of sync it would produce error messages like:
     `"could not receive data from WAL stream: ERROR: requested WAL segment ************************ has already been removed"`.
     This will require you to dedicate a part of your `PGDATA`, or the volume